KatlegoLetsididi/Project1/README.md

 Task 3: Develop machine learning model - logistic regression.
 Task 4: Evaluate performance of the logistic regression model

-All that is required to run the project is to run each individual cell
+The bank data csv file is required to properly run the cells in this notebook